How to Financially Prepare for a Natural Disaster

 You should keep this documentation in a “safe place.”
 If this safe place is in your home, you may want to reconsider other options, such as a safe deposit box.

 Keep both paper and electronic copies of what you have.
-In the event you lose your home such as in a tornado, you’ll still be able to access your important documents.
+In the event you lose your home, such as in a hurricane, you’ll still be able to access your important documents.

 Obtain Flood Insurance

 It will be important to prepare for what may come, even if the disaster isn't as bad as the media predicts.
 If you live in a flood-prone area you may already be required to have flood insurance for your home.

 If you don’t live in a flood zone, you may still consider coverage just in case your property is damaged or lost during a natural disaster.

 Flood insurance is separate than other types of homeowner insurance so make sure to contact your agent to learn more about any additional coverage you may need.